Atlanta Personal Injury Lawyer

 - Proof of Lost Wages

 Severe accident injuries can prevent you from working during your recovery period.
 It may be long-term or temporary.
-You will need to provide certain documentation to prove the amount of your lost wages.
+You will need to provide certain documentation to prove the number of your lost wages.

 Your doctor should provide a statement showing the dates you missed work because of your injuries.
 Also, ask your employer to provide documentation of your wages and those missed during recovery.
 This evidence will be critical when determining the lost wages due to your accident injuries.